VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SPOTIFY_INTEGRATION_GUIDE.md

 ```

 **What happens:**
-1. VATSAL searches Spotify for "Wonderwall"
+1. BOI searches Spotify for "Wonderwall"
 2. Finds the first matching track
 3. Plays it immediately
 4. Returns: "🎵 Playing: Wonderwall - Oasis"